Geographic and Land Information Systems

 A Geographic Information System (GIS) is a computer-based system used for scientific investigations, resource management, urban planning, cartography, criminology, marketing and natural disaster planning.
 A Land Information System (LIS) is a special component of GIS dealing with land resources.

-government agency or business.
+Gain practical professional experience through a student-managed GIS project and a student internship at a local government agency or business.
 Participation gives you firsthand, on-the-job training in the field of your choice.

 Interact with other geographic and land information systems students and professionals in the field through organizations such as:

 - Gathering of Potential Surveyors